jappeace/jappeaceApplication/content/esqueleto-ann.md

 we can now search for some location on the map and find the objects through normal full-text search.
 The database does all the thinking.
-Because this worked so well, I got motivated to do the full bindings, and prevent the issue I just had with textsearch.
+Because this worked so well, I got motivated to do the full bindings, and prevent the issue I just had with text-search.

 I'm slowly transforming into a database engineer 😅.
 Anyway, everyone should try these libraries out!